SUCCESS STORY

 When repetitive work disappears, the team stops surviving and starts building.

-What now fits into the schedule:
+What started to fit into the schedule:

-group delight actions
+group delight initiatives

 customer voice committee

-rituals with social, supply and e-commerce
+rituals with social, supply, and e-commerce